mvysny/mvysny.github.io/_posts/2024-3-22-unifying-mac-linux.md

 The general advice is to bite the bullet and learn Mac keyboard shortcuts.
 That doesn't help in my case though:
 I'm working with Linux in VM/Parallels on a daily basis and it's impossible for me to constantly switch between two very different layouts.
 Therefore, I've decided to try and modify Mac to work as much as Linux.
-That means that: Ctrl+Q closes app, Ctrl+Home moves the cursor to the top.
+That means that, for example, Ctrl+Q closes app (and not ⌘Q), Ctrl+Home moves the cursor to the top.
 I've also avoided installing all third-party apps on Mac, and only using [Input Remapper](https://github.com/sezanzeb/input-remapper) which is available in official Ubuntu repository for both Ubuntu 22.04 and 24.04, so this method is future-proof.